TallerWebSolutions/drupal-de-elite/docroot/sites/all/modules/contrib/sociallogin/README.txt

 1. Install as usual,
 see http://drupal.org/documentation/install/modules-themes/modules-7 for
 further information.
-2. After successfully installing, you will see SocialLogin module in module list in your site's admin account.
+2. After successfully installing, you will see Social Login module in module list in your site's admin account.
-3. Click on configuration link shown in SocialLogin module or click on configration tab,
+3. Click on configuration link shown in Social Login and Social Share module or click on configuration tab,
-Then go to people block and click on SocialLogin
+Then go to people block and click on Social Login and Social Share
-4. On configuration page, you will see config option for SocialLogin module .
+4. On configuration page, you will see config option for Social Login and Social Share module .

 Options:-
-1. To get an SocialLogin API Key & API Secret  -
+1. To get an LoginRadius API Key & API Secret  -
    a.
 Go to www.LoginRadius.com and log in.
    b.
-Create your app and choose technology of your website i.e. Drupal.
+Create your site and choose technology of your website i.e. Drupal.
    c.
 Select providers and it'll generate API Key and Secret for you.
 Copy your API Key & API Secret and paste in module options in your Drupal admin account.